Fast evaluation of Riemann theta functions in any dimension: Introduction

 the open ball for $\norm{\placeholder}_\tau$ centered at~$v$ of radius~$R$, which is an ellipsoid in~$\R^g$.
 By~\eqref{eq:term-modulus}, the lattice points $n\in \Z^g + \smash{\tfrac a2}$ indexing terms whose absolute value is greater than~$2^{-N}$ are exactly those lying inside $\eld{-Y^{-1}y}{\sqrt{N\log 2}}{\tau}$.
 Because the theta series~\eqref{eq:theta-ab} converges rapidly, the absolute value of its tail (the sum of all terms outside the previous ellipsoid) should not be much larger than $2^{-N}$. \Cref{thm:summation-bound-new} provides an explicit upper bound on the tail that often improves on~\cite[Lemma 2]{deconinckComputingRiemannTheta2004}.
 Consequently, the complexity of the summation algorithm directly depends on the number of lattice points in an ellipsoid $\eld{v}{R}{\tau}$ where $R = \Theta(\sqrt{N})$.

-If~$\tau$ is reduced, the eigenvalues of~$\im(\tau)$ are bounded below by an explicit constant (depending on $g$), yielding the claimed uniform complexity $O_g\paren[\big]{N^{g/2}\Mul(N)}$.
+If~$(z,\tau)\in \red_g$, then the eigenvalues of~$\im(\tau)$ are bounded below by an explicit constant (depending on $g$), yielding the claimed uniform complexity $O_g\paren[\big]{N^{g/2}\Mul(N)}$.
 However, in the favorable case where the eigenvalues of~$\im(\tau)$ are all in~$\Omega_g(N)$, the above ellipsoid contains $O_g(1)$ lattice points.
 In that case, the cost of the summation algorithm decreases to $O_g(\Mul(N)\log N)$ binary operations, the same asymptotic cost as evaluating an exponential to precision~$N$~\cite{borweinArithmeticgeometricMeanFast1984}, \cite[§3.5]{dupontMoyenneArithmeticogeometriqueSuites2006}.
-In particular, its cost becomes quasi-linear in~$N$.

 The algorithm of \cref{thm:main-intro} combines this crucial remark with duplication formulas relating theta values at~$\tau$ and~$2\tau$.
-If~$h\simeq\log_2(N)$, then applying such formulas~$h$ times relates theta values at~$\tau$ vith theta values at~$2^h\tau$, and summation algorithms indeed run in quasi-linear time on the latter matrix.
+If~$h\simeq\log_2(N)$, then applying such formulas~$h$ times relates theta values at~$\tau$ vith theta values at~$2^h\tau$, where summation to precision~$N$ is efficient.